 Not all mutual funds are created equal

-All mutual funds charge a fee called the Expense Ratio.
+All mutual funds charge fees.
 Some fund companies charge very high fees.
-The lower the expense ratio, the more money you get to keep and the more money you will have in the future.
+The lower the fund’s expense ratio, the more money you get to keep and the more money you will have in the future.

 One of the best type of low-cost mutual fund investments for the average investor is a low-cost index fund.
 An index fund is a type of mutual fund that is pegged to a specific market index.
 The mutual fund company purchases all the stocks in the index.
 As the index moves up and down, so does your investment.

-The two companies that offer the lowest cost index funds are Vanguard and Fidelity.
+Two companies that offer low-cost index funds are Vanguard and Fidelity.

 Both Vanguard and Fidelity offer low cost S&P 500 and Total Stock Market index funds.
 S&P 500 mutual funds contain a weighted average of around 500 U.S. stocks.
 A Total Stock Market index is just what is sounds like — every stock in the U.S. stock market.
 Over the long term, the stock market goes up 5 percent to 10 percent or more annually, depending on which metric you look at.